hashempour/GaBlockSudoku/README.md

 #### Why JavaScript?
   It was easy for me to have all Visual Features, Coding, and most importantlty Web features on one side together, therefore I could concentrrate on the algorithm implementation more! ;)

+#### Is JavaScript a proper choice for AI?
+  Since this project is an AI project and contains Machine Learning, another language, which can utilise the CPU and RAM best, would be a more sensible choice.
+But for most of other languages, like JAVA od C++, C#, etc. I had more limits for Visualisation part and it's needed to put more efforts to implement the game process on the screen.
+Therefore with JavaScript I did all the visualisation and AI process faster together but due to web browser restrictions, it cannot utilise all the CPU capabilities for learning.
+One another proper language choicw coule be Python, since it's powerful in visualisation and can utilise the CPU and RAM better than JavaScript.

 #### Why Genetic Algorithm project?
   Why not!
 Due to COVID-19 restrictions, these days I had a lot of spare time in HOME to think about a hobby or fun project!